Dear Jasmar: “What do you mean by evidence?”

 Great question.
 There’s a lot of info and stats out there – it’s overwhelming!
 And it’s hard to know which evidence is high-quality and worth using for your inclusion efforts.
 The last thing we want is to spend time and money on a solution that backfires or has no benefit.

 But, let’s face it.
-This is what we’ve been doing.
+This is the common approach out there!
 We read an article that confirms our beliefs, and quickly accept the findings as true without checking the source.
-We copy best practices from the company down the street, just because they seem successful.
+We copy best practices from our competitors or leading companies, just because they seem successful.
 And we ignore qualitative (non-numeric) information to focus only on quantifiable “hard” information like objective performance quotas and representation metrics.
 As an inclusion professional, you want to avoid all of this and find the best evidence for your projects.
 But how?

 expert judgments, and